About BYU

 Within this larger context, the Department of Sociology houses an impressive faculty who are committed to the mission of the institution and who maintain an international reputation in their various areas of expertise.
 They are active in research endeavors and are dedicated teachers.

-About the Graduate Program at BYU Sociology
+About the Sociology Graduate Program at BYU

 Approximately 8 students are enrolled in the sociology graduate program at BYU every year.
 Students come into our program from all over the world and from a variety of cultural and intellectual backgrounds.
 Close professional interaction with faculty is an integral part of our program.
 This opportunity to work closely with a faculty mentor is an important part of a graduate education.